romlatron/Deep/README.md

 Results on the validation dataset (training on the new dataset):
 ```
-Accuracy of the network on the 10000 test images: 97 %
+Accuracy of the network on the 10000 test images: 98 %
+Precision of noface : 98 %
-Accuracy of noface : 99 %
+Recall of noface : 99 %
+F1 score of noface : 98 %
+Precision of  face : 98 %
-Accuracy of  face : 75 %
+Recall of  face : 84 %
+F1 score of  face : 90 %%
 ```

 ### GoogleNet/Inception